11 ITSM best practices to boost efficiency in 2025

 • Value streams and processes

 In recent years, companies have adopted new technologies at an exponential pace.
-Without the right tools and processes in place to handle the deluge, many IT departments are now challenged by siloed systems, fragmented data, and an overwhelming number of tools to manage.
+Without the right tools and processes in place, many IT departments are challenged by siloed systems, fragmented data, and an overwhelming number of tools to manage.

-Modernizing service delivery means implementing an ITSM tool that enables automation, integration, and leveraging AI to power both self-service and process improvements.
-It also means implementing ITSM processes that improve both the user and agent experience.
+Modernizing service delivery requires implementing an ITSM tool that enables automation and integration, and leverages AI to power self-service and process improvements.
+It also involves implementing ITSM processes that improve both user and agent experiences.

-The less time your tech team spends solving the same problems, the more time they have to spend on big-picture, high-value projects.
-By identifying repetitive tasks and manual processes that can be automated using technology, you free up human resources, reduce errors, and boost end-user satisfaction.
+The less time your tech team spends on repetitive issues, the more they can focus on high-value projects.
+Identifying repetitive tasks and manual processes that can be automated using technology frees up human resources, reduces errors, and boosts end-user satisfaction.

-Starting with your service desk, what are the common Tier 1 issues that agents receive every day?
-Tasks like password resets, application access requests, and employee onboarding/offboarding can be digitized using workflow automation tools and/or AI-enabled chatbots.
-Even the IT ticketing process itself can be automated with ITSM tools that categorize and prioritize tickets and assign them to the best agent (or chatbot) for the job.
+Starting with your service desk, what are the common tier 1 issues that agents handle daily?
+Tasks like password resets, application access requests, and employee onboarding/offboarding can be automated with workflow automators and/or AI-enabled chatbots.
+Even the IT ticketing process can be automated with ITSM tools that categorize and prioritize tickets and assign them to the best agent (or chatbot) for the job.

-Your service desk isn’t the only opportunity for workflow automations.
-Even change control and asset management processes can be digitized.
-For example, using the Freshservice workflows module, you can set up multilevel change advisory board (CAB) approvals, design custom change lifecycles, and automate asset allocation and recovery processes.
+Your service desk isn’t the only opportunity for workflow automation.
+Processes such as change control and asset management can also be digitized.
+For example, using tools such as the Freshservice workflows module, you can set up multilevel change advisory board (CAB) approvals, customize change lifecycles, and automate asset allocation and recovery processes.

-"Improving agent productivity is a major goal and benefit of ITSM software,” says Jiten Rajani, Freshservice product marketing manager.
+"Improving agent productivity is a major goal and benefit of ITSM software,” says Jiten Rajani, Product Marketing Manager at Freshservice.
 “With higher productivity, a company improves the quality of service, reduces costs, and achieves better outcomes faster.
 ITSM software enables agents to improve employee experiences, fostering a happier workforce.”

 2. Capitalizing on AI